imperva/dsfkit/README.md

 To be able to create AWS resources inside any AWS Account, you need to provide an AWS User or Role with the required permissions in order to run eDSF Kit Terraform.
 The permissions are separated to different policies.
 Use the relevant policies according to your needs:

-1. For general required permissions such as create an EC2, security group, etc., use the permissions specified here -  [general required permissions](/permissions_samples/GeneralRequiredPermissions.txt).
+1. For general required permissions such as create an EC2, security group, etc., use the permissions specified here -  [general required permissions](/permissions_samples/aws/GeneralRequiredPermissions.txt).
-2. In order to create network resources such as VPC, NAT Gateway, Internet Gateway etc., use the permissions specified here - [create network resources permissions](/permissions_samples/CreateNetworkResourcesPermissions.txt).
+2. In order to create network resources such as VPC, NAT Gateway, Internet Gateway etc., use the permissions specified here - [create network resources permissions](/permissions_samples/aws/CreateNetworkResourcesPermissions.txt).
-3. In order to onboard a MySQL RDS with CloudWatch configured, use the permissions specified here - [onboard MySQL RDS permissions](/permissions_samples/OnboardMysqlRdsPermissions.txt).
+3. In order to onboard a MySQL RDS with CloudWatch configured, use the permissions specified here - [onboard MySQL RDS permissions](/permissions_samples/aws/OnboardMysqlRdsPermissions.txt).
-4. In order to onboard a MsSQL RDS with audit configured and with synthetic data, use the permissions specified here - [onboard MsSQL RDS with synthetic data permissions](/permissions_samples/OnboardMssqlRdsWithDataPermissions.txt).
+4. In order to onboard a MsSQL RDS with audit configured and with synthetic data, use the permissions specified here - [onboard MsSQL RDS with synthetic data permissions](/permissions_samples/aws/OnboardMssqlRdsWithDataPermissions.txt).

 **NOTE:** When running the deployment with a custom 'deployment_name' variable, you should ensure that the corresponding condition in the AWS permissions of the user who runs the deployment reflects the new custom variable.</br></br>
 **NOTE:** The permissions specified in option 2 are irrelevant for customers who prefer to use their own network objects, such as VPC, NAT Gateway, Internet Gateway, etc.

 ### IAM Permissions for Azure
-To be able to create Azure resources inside any Azure Account, you need to provide an Azure User or application registration service principal with the required permissions in order to run eDSF Kit Terraform.
+To be able to create Azure resources inside any Azure Account, you need to provide an Azure user or application registration service principal with the required permissions in order to run eDSF Kit Terraform.
-**NOTE:** Assign the Owner role to the user or app registration service principal temporarily.
-More detailed permissions will be specified in the future.
+Use the relevant permissions according to your needs:

+1. For general required permissions such as create a virtual machine, security group, etc., use the permissions specified here -  [general required permissions](/permissions_samples/azure/GeneralRequiredPermissions.txt).
+2. In order to create network resources such as VNET, NAT Gateway etc., add the permissions specified here - [create network resources permissions](/permissions_samples/azure/CreateNetworkResourcesPermissions.txt).

 ## IAM Permissions for the DSF Instances on AWS